rabbitmq/khepri/README.md

 ## Project maturity

-Khepri is still under active development and should be considered *Alpha* at this stage.
+Khepri is still under active development and should be considered *Beta* at this stage.

 ## Documentation